 Apparently, the number of US immigrant visas issued at US embassies and consulates declined from 617,752 in 2016 to 533,557 in 2018.
 Perhaps, this is mainly due to a substantial drop in immediate relatives category.
 And also due to a slight decrease in the family-sponsored preference category.
 However, the number of employment-based and diversity immigrant visa categories are showing an upward trend during the period.

-2) USA visa refusal rate for all types of NIV in 2018
+US visa rejection rate for all types of NIVs in 2018

 Perhaps, the US B1/2 visa is the most popular type of US nonimmigrant visa (NIV).
 Accordingly, during 2018, the total decisions (9.98m) relating to US type-B visa for business and tourism, inclusive of B1/B2 combination border crossing cards for Mexican citizens, approx accounts for 78% of all the NIV decisions (12.76m).
 Therefore, it is pertinent to mention that when people are talking about the US visa, they are actually referring to the US B1/B2 visa.